 - Prep Time: 5 minutes

 - ¼ cup blue cheese (optional)

 - 1 tablespoon balsamic vinegar

-- In a large skillet over medium-high heat, cook chopped bacon.
-Once bacon is cooked but not yet crispy, add in chopped onions.
-Continue cooking, for another 3 minutes, until onion is golden and translucent.
+- In a large skillet over medium-high heat, cook the chopped bacon.
+Once the bacon is cooked but not yet crispy, add in the chopped onions.
+Continue cooking, for another 3 minutes, until the onion is golden and translucent.

 - Season with salt and pepper to taste, sprinkle blue cheese on top, drizzle balsamic vinegar, and toss to combine.
 Serve immediately.

 - Serving Size:

 - Sugar: 2.8 g

 - Fat: 8.7 g

 - Saturated Fat: 1.1 g

 - Trans Fat: 0 g

 - Cholesterol: 4.2 mg